SalmaDarwish/myStore-/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-This project is created using Angular framework. it's e-commerce project with multiple modules